GENERAL ASSEMBLY OF NORTH CAROLINA

 Trust.
 Testamentary Additions to Trusts.

-additions to trusts.
+trusts.
 A devise or bequest in a will duly executed pursuant to

 the provisions of this Chapter may be made in form or substance to the trustee